TradingBotX/market-making-bot/README.md

 ## Steps to Start the Bot

-1. Clone the repo and install the application using either of the 2 methods

 ### Method 1 : Docker Setup

 Follow these steps to get the project up and running: